Competitive monitoring in retail: How can we improve the accuracy of product matching?

 Articles similar

-Key takeaway: Product matching is the foundation of competitive monitoring because it prevents the comparison of non-equivalent products.
-Reliable matching secures margins by basing repricing on real, multi-signal data.
-Noteworthy fact: According to the Diamart study, 50% of French retailers still consider this challenge unresolved.
+Product matching is the foundation of competitive monitoring because it prevents the comparison of non-equivalent products.
+Reliable product matching safeguards margins by basing repricing on real-time, multi-source data.